ArNeo-VR/EDVA/Releases/README.md

 # [release] ED [ArNeo]-[version]-Profile-zippackage.vax

-Note that importing a package file **!
-WILL OVERWRITE !** any existing sounds or app/plugin files that have the same path and file name.
+Note that Opening/Importing a 'VAX' VoiceAttack package file **!
+WILL AUTOMATICALLY OVERWRITE !**
+any existing sounds or app/plugin files that have the same path and file name.

-Opening the 'VAX' VoiceAttack package will automatically import the following.
+~~Essentialy the .VAX file is a Zip-file if you rename the extention to .ZIP you can open it and see the files inside.~~

 [Profiles]
  - EDVA Profile commands - "[release] ED [EDVA]-3.7.x-Profile.vap"